sohinipattanayak/nodejs-chatgpt-app/README.md

-# Node.js CLI Tool for OpenAI API
+# Node.js App integration with OpenAI ChatGPT API

 This is a Node.js App that posts a predefined request to the OpenAI API, retrieves the response, and displays it on the console.